2023 U-20 Africa Cup of Nations qualification

-The 2023 Africa U-20 Cup of Nations qualification was a men's under-20 football competition which decided the participating teams of the 2023 Africa U-20 Cup of Nations.
+The 2023 U-20 Africa Cup of Nations qualification was a men's under-20 football competition which decided the participating teams of the 2023 Africa U-20 Cup of Nations.

 Players born 1 January 2003 or later were eligible to participate in the competition.
 A total of twelve teams qualified to play in the final tournament, including Egypt who qualified automatically as hosts.